AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 electromagnetic waves with

-gravitational waves .
-Gravitational waves also transfer
+gravitational waves.
+Gravitational waves also transfer energy

-energy (§2.7 and 2.8), curve space-time (universal
+(§2.7 and 2.8), curved space-time (universal

 excitation of gravity) and according to the general